Skoda Octavia Estate - Interior & comfort

 A step up in quality gives the interior an upmarket feel

 Both the exterior and interior now seem to exude a level of sophistication and quality that the Octavia has never quite reached before.
-Unfortunately, that's also reflected in the price, which easily hits close to £30,000 for a 2.0-litre diesel in a higher trim.
+Unfortunately, that's also reflected in the price, which easily hits close to £30,000 in a higher trim.

-Add some of the new optional extras and the cost can spiral well into BMW 3 Series territory.
-The winter pack, which includes heated front and rear seats and triple-zone climate control costs over £900, while the top driver assistance package, including a rear-view camera with LED headlight and taillights, costs close to £2,000.
+Add some of the new optional extras and the cost can spiral almost into BMW 3 Series territory.
+The extended winter pack, which includes heated front and rear seats and triple-zone climate control costs £1,000, while adding digital dials and a rear-view camera cost more than £500 and £400 respectively.
+Even the metallic paint colours cost more than £1,000 in most cases.

 Skoda Octavia Estate dashboard